aws/amazon-eks-pod-identity-webhook/README.md

 ```
 Usage of amazon-eks-pod-identity-webhook:
       --add_dir_header                           If true, adds the file directory to the header
       --alsologtostderr                          log to standard error as well as files
       --annotation-prefix string                 The Service Account annotation to look for (default "eks.amazonaws.com")
       --aws-default-region string                If set, AWS_DEFAULT_REGION and AWS_REGION will be set to this value in mutated containers
       --enable-debugging-handlers                Enable debugging handlers.
 Currently /debug/alpha/cache is supported
       --in-cluster                               Use in-cluster authentication and certificate request API (default true)
       --kube-api string                          (out-of-cluster) The url to the API server
       --kubeconfig string                        (out-of-cluster) Absolute path to the API server kubeconfig file
       --log_backtrace_at traceLocation           when logging hits line file:N, emit a stack trace (default :0)
       --log_dir string                           If non-empty, write log files in this directory
       --log_file string                          If non-empty, use this log file
       --log_file_max_size uint                   Defines the maximum size a log file can grow to.
 Unit is megabytes.
 If the value is 0, the maximum file size is unlimited. (default 1800)
       --logtostderr                              log to standard error instead of files (default true)
       --metrics-port int                         Port to listen on for metrics (http) (default 9999)
       --namespace string                         (in-cluster) The namespace name this webhook, the TLS secret, and configmap resides in (default "eks")
       --port int                                 Port to listen on (default 443)
+      --service-account-lookup-grace-period int  The grace period, in milliseconds, for service account to be available in cache before not mutating a pod.
+Set to 0 to deactivate waiting.
+Carefully use higher values as it may have significant impact on Kubernetes' pod scheduling performance. (default 0)
       --service-name string                      (in-cluster) The service name fronting this webhook (default "pod-identity-webhook")
-      --service-account-lookup-grace-period  The grace period for service account to be available in cache before not mutating a pod.
-Set to 0 to deactivate waiting.
-Carefully use higher values as it may have significant impact on Kubernetes' pod scheduling performance. (default 100ms)
       --skip_headers                             If true, avoid header prefixes in the log messages
       --skip_log_headers                         If true, avoid headers when opening log files
       --stderrthreshold severity                 logs at or above this threshold go to stderr (default 2)
       --sts-regional-endpoint false              Whether to inject the AWS_STS_REGIONAL_ENDPOINTS=regional env var in mutated pods.
 Defaults to false.
       --tls-cert string                          (out-of-cluster) TLS certificate file path (default "/etc/webhook/certs/tls.crt")
       --tls-key string                           (out-of-cluster) TLS key file path (default "/etc/webhook/certs/tls.key")
       --tls-secret string                        (in-cluster) The secret name for storing the TLS serving cert (default "pod-identity-webhook")
       --token-audience string                    The default audience for tokens.
 Can be overridden by annotation (default "sts.amazonaws.com")
-      --token-expiration int                 The token expiration (default 86400)
+      --token-expiration int                     The token expiration, in seconds (default 86400)
       --token-mount-path string                  The path to mount tokens (default "/var/run/secrets/eks.amazonaws.com/serviceaccount")
   -v, --v Level                                  number for the log level verbosity
       --version                                  Display the version and exit
       --vmodule moduleSpec                       comma-separated list of pattern=N settings for file-filtered logging
       --watch-config-map                         Enables watching serviceaccounts that are configured through the pod-identity-webhook configmap instead of using annotations
 ```

 ### AWS_DEFAULT_REGION Injection